 The Employer agrees to deduct from each employee in the bargaining unit, working dues at the rate of two percent (2%) of the total monetary package which includes the hourly rate, vacation pay, health plan and pension plan contributions for each hour earned by each employee.

-The Employer shall deduct thirty cents ($0.30) per hour for each hour earned by each employee covered by this Collective Agreement for Advancement Dues.
-This amount shall increase as follows:
+The Employer shall deduct thirty cents ($0.40) per hour for each hour earned by each employee covered by this Collective Agreement for Advancement Dues.

-May 17, 2019: $0.35 May 1, 2020: $0.40

 The Union will notify the Employer and Employer Bargaining Agency of any changes to working dues and similar deductions.